RileyWen/UESTC-Compiler-Course-Lab/Recursive-Descendant-Parser/README.md

 ## Grammar

-This toy compiler follows the grammar below, which is slightly modified from the Lab handout for programming convenience.
+This toy compiler front end follows the grammar below, which is slightly modified from the Lab handout for programming convenience.

 ```